ntustison/Histograms/Text/methods.md

 # Materials and methods

-To support the discussion in the Introduction, we perform various experiments to showcase the effects of both MR nonlinear intensity mapping and noise on measurement bias and precision using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for the functional lung imaging domain) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].
+To support the discussion in the Introduction, we performed various experiments which showcase the effects of both nonlinear intensity mapping and noise artefacts on measurement precision and bias using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].

 We first demonstrate the effects of MR intensity nonlinearities on the application of T1-weighted brain MR segmentation.
-This component is strictly qualitative as the visual evidence and previous developmental history is sufficiently compelling and motivates exploring in the analogical domain of hyperpolarized gas lung imaging.
+This component is strictly qualitative as the visual evidence and previous developmental history should be sufficiently compelling in motivating exploration in the analogical domain of hyperpolarized gas lung imaging.
 We use these qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
 We then incorporate the